azad868/azad868/README.md

 ### Hi there 👋

-`I'm Azad, Web applicatiion currently working with Drupal.`
+`I'm Azad, Web application developer.`

 **Languages and Tools:**